How it Works

-Often young person arrive in the evening or over the weekend.
-In these situations their placement is overseen by the EDT (Emergency Duty Team).
+If the young person arrives in the evening or over the weekend, their placement is overseen by the Emergency Duty Team and the local authority placements team.

-If required, age assessment meetings are arranged and hosted at the main office.
-Here social workers meet with the young person and a final age is agreed.
-This may take several meetings.
+If required, age assessment meetings are arranged and hosted at the main office to finalise the young person's agreed age, which may require multiple sessions.

 Move to Independence